testcontainers/testcontainers-java/docs/modules/weaviate.md

 ## WeaviateContainer's usage examples

-You can start an Weaviate container instance from any Java application by using:
+You can start a Weaviate container instance from any Java application by using:

 <!--codeinclude-->
 [Default Weaviate container](../../modules/weaviate/src/test/java/org/testcontainers/weaviate/WeaviateContainerTest.java) inside_block:container